What is LAW-LOVE?

 This website aims to contribute to the circulation of the awareness on the need to protect the heritage at a European Union level, that is, within its specific context but following shared practices and agreements.
 For this reason, the website is updated regularly with the latest research results and the planned communication activities.

-Outlining the earlier protection of the “heritage” in Europe
+Outlining the early "heritage" protection in Europe

 Before observing what happened in Europe between the early 15th and the late 18th century, it should be remarked that former rules on the “heritage” safeguard had been established in the Late Roman Empire to limit the uncontrolled reuse of the ancient spolia of Rome and Athens.
 Similarly, in the Middle Ages a few bills were issued to protect single highly-significant monuments – such as the Trajan Column and certain churches – from destruction in Rome and some towns in Spain.
 By contrast, the regulations issued between 1400s and 1700s consent to understand both the analogies and the differences in the early systems set up to protect the “heritage” in the different states, and the origin of a widespread awareness on the need to protect the “local glories” within each region.